Tech-at-DU/acs-2130-autograder/README.md

-# Autograder: Tweet Generator
+# Autograder for ACS 2130: Core Data Structures & Algorithms

-Uses [Gradescope](https://gradescope.com)'s autograding platform to automatically assess student progress on the [Tweet Generator](https://bit.ly/tutorial-tweet-generator) tutorial.
+Uses [Gradescope](https://gradescope.com)'s autograding platform to automatically assess student progress on **[ACS 2130](https://bit.ly/acs2130)** modules and challenges.

+**Each challenge will be announced in class during a session of [ACS 2130](https://bit.ly/acs2130).**

-Tests are found at [@Tech-at-DU/tweet-generator-tests](https://github.com/Tech-at-DU/tweet-generator-tests).
+Starter code can be found in the `source` directory.
+Tests are found in  `source/tests`.

 ## Autograding Resources